Use case / couples

 Spendee

-Visual budgeting with beautiful charts
+Visual budgeting with charts, freemium model.

 Four ways couples budget together